-Source: CLCS, Summary of the Recommendations, 23 May 2016. .
+Source: CLCS, Summary of the Recommendations, 23 May 2016.

-The extent to which the Foreign Ministry mis-reported what had happened can be seen by comparing the map published on 28 March and the maps published in the Commission's Summary of the Recommendation.
+The extent to which the Foreign Ministry mis-reported what had happened can be seen by comparing the COPLA map publicised on 28 March and the maps published in the Commission's Summary of the Recommendation.
 However, it is not easy to make a direct comparison, so I have created a new map, which is shown below.
-I started with the COPLA map, which shows the same boundaries as the one issued by the Foreign Ministry.
-I then added in red the boundaries endorsed by the Commission, along with explanatory text.
-[47]
+I started with the COPLA map and then added, in red, the boundaries endorsed by the Commission, along with explanatory text.[47]